 The safest method is to restart your computer.
 (Note that putting the computer to sleep and then waking it up may not work, a complete restart may be required).
 When the computer shuts down, any Virtual Encrypted Disk that might be running before stops unconditionally.
 When you power up your computer again, the Virtual Encrypted Disk remain stopped, until you start it again by entering the correct password.

-If you are in a hurry and don't want to wait for the computer to shut down and them start fresh, you can try the brutal force option offered by the Stop Virtual Encrypted Disk dialog shown above.
+If you are in a hurry and don't want to wait for the computer to shut down and then start fresh, you can try the brutal force option offered by the Stop Virtual Encrypted Disk dialog shown above.
 However, this option is not safe and should be used only in case of emergency.
 It is not safe because if some file happens to have unsaved changes to it, the unsaved changes will be lost when you stop the Virtual Encrypted Disk "brutally".

 In any case, after you stop the Virtual Encrypted Disk (normally or "brutally") its contents becomes locked back.
 All files and folders that the Virtual Encrypted Disk contains at that point become encrypted and completely inaccessible to anyone.
-The only way to get access to the files stored inside of a virtual Encrypted Disk is to start it again, by entering the correct password.
+The only way to get access to the files stored inside on a virtual Encrypted Disk is to start it again, by entering the correct password.

 After the Virtual Encrypted Disk has stopped, you can eject the host disk from the computer, if you want, using the standard Safely Remove Hardware and Eject Media icon in the system tray: